Skip to main content

 #

-Using custom statistical metrics, probability theory, and the Jimmy Johnson Trade Value Chart, I analyzed every 49ers draft pick from 2017-2024 to quantify their drafting efficiency and identify statistically significant patterns.
+Using custom statistical metrics, probability theory and the Jimmy Johnson Trade Value Chart, I analyzed every 49ers draft pick from 2017-2025 to quantify their drafting efficiency and identify statistically significant patterns.

 Methodology